vishvAsa/AgamaH_shaivaH/meta/articles/davis_on_ritual/4_Summoning_the_Lord.md

 Moreover, the texts assert that these different types of icons parallel the  three levels or aspects of Siva's totality.16 The undifferentiated linga, appro priately, corresponds to Siva in his most encompassing, transcendent, and  undifferentiated aspect, Paramasiva.
 At the other end, the various human like images of Siva, depicting him iconographically as he has acted in the  world and appeared to his devotees, correspond to the level of embodiment  called MaheSvara.
 In between, where Siva is seen halfway between tran scendence and manifestation as it were, with five faces appearing from  the once-undifferentiated linga, the mukhalinga clearly parallels five-faced  SadaSiva.

 Yet the question of accessibility once again arises.
-While the agamas cer tainly prefer the undifferentiated linga as the support for Siva par excellence,  and a Saiva temple almost always contains a linga as its liturgical center,  Saiva theology tells us that the ParamaSiva represented by the linga is beyond  human powers of knowing and acting.
-Conversely, while Saiva puja ap pears to be particularly directed toward SadaSiva as the fullest form of Siva
+While the agamas cer tainly prefer the undifferentiated linga as the support for Siva par excellence,  and a Śaiva temple almost always contains a linga as its liturgical center,  Śaiva theology tells us that the ParamaSiva represented by the linga is beyond  human powers of knowing and acting.
+Conversely, while Śaiva puja ap pears to be particularly directed toward SadaSiva as the fullest form of Siva

 122 · Chapter Four